aevyrie/aevyrie.github.io/content/2021-08-25-towards-a-better-cad.md

 However, I don't love the process of fighting with modeling software when hard-to-debug topological problems manifest.
 I don't love how absolutely *fragile* parametric CAD, and more generally B-reps, are.
 I really don't love that those things have been constants for decades, with no end in sight.

-This article, then, is the perspective of an experienced, frustrated CAD user.
+This is, then, the perspective of an experienced, frustrated CAD user.
 It's also aspirational.
 I hope to show you where we are, where we've been, and where I *hope* we're going.

 ---